 Exhibits of different forms are welcome at the Bloomingdale Public Library.
 Exhibits stimulate interest in a variety of library materials, provide information, develop aesthetic appreciation, and furnish an opportunity for individuals and groups to display artistic and educational materials.

-The library has multiple computers available for public use in two permanent computer labs with various levels of Internet access and a variety of software packages.
-Access to these computers requires a Bloomingdale Library card or the purchase of an Internet Access card available at the Circulation Desk for $5.00.
+The library has multiple computers available for public use in two computer labs with various levels of Internet access and software.
+Access to these computers requires a Bloomingdale Library card, registered reciprocal library card, or a guest pass.

 Printing from the computers is available.
-Black and white prints are 10¢ per page.
-Color prints cost 50¢ per page.
+Black and white prints are free.
+Color prints cost 20¢ per page.
 Cash, credit, or debit are accepted.

 In addition, the library has a portable computer training lab with laptops.
 Please see Computer Services for more information on the services available in our labs.

 Photocopiers are available on the main level.
-Black and white copies cost 10¢ per page.
-Color copies cost 50¢ per page.
+Black and white copies are free.
+Color copies cost 20¢ per page.
 Cash, credit, or debit are accepted.

 The library's fax number is 630-529-3243.